crystal993/crystal993/README.md

 # Hi, There 👋
 ## Welcome to Su Jeong's GitHub 💎
 <br>
-I am Sujeong Kim who is interested in data engineering  from South Korea. <br>
+I am Sujeong Kim who is interested in front-end developer from South Korea. <br>
 if you want to contact me, please leave me a message!
 <br>
 <br>